Dazzler (Marvel Comics): 1980s

-Dazzler (1981-1985)
+Cover of the first issue of the 1981 comic book series.
+Art by Bob Larkin.

-Rather than simply have the work done go to waste, Shooter decided to repackage it as an ongoing comic series.
+Rather than throwing away the earlier material, Shooter decided to repackage it as an ongoing comic series.
 DeFalco would write additional exposition and other material to turn the 34-page one-shot into two 22-page single issues.
 As Romita Jr. had moved on to other projects an uncredited Walt Simonson provided the art for the new pages.
 In order to make the debut still something of an event, Shooter decided it would be Marvel's first ongoing series that was exclusive to the direct market - i.e. sold only to specialist comic stores, rather than also to newsstands - a model used by several smaller independent publishers.
 This also made the comic non-returnable for retailers.
 Given a healthy promotional push, the first issue - dated May 1981 - was a resounding commercial success for Marvel, with around 400,000 copies sold to stores - around double the number of most of the company's best-selling titles.

 With the Romita Jr. material running out midway through the third issue (which also featured work from Alan Kupperberg), Frank Springer became the title's new regular artist.
 The first issues contained a plethora of Marvel's finest as guest stars as a legacy of the book's origin as a one-off special, and the pattern was kept up for the early issues of the title to support the new character's sales - Dazzler #3-4 featured Doctor Doom; #6-7 guest-starred Hulk; #9 saw an appearance by Quasar; and #10-11 saw Dazzler cross paths with Galactus.
 Some of these appearances drew criticism due to the unsubtle way many of Marvel's established heroes were in awe of the newcomer.
 After issue 6 DeFalco left the title, partly due to his growing editorial commitments at Marvel and partly because he was disagreeing over the direction of the series with Springer, who wanted to draw more on romance comics than traditional superhero fare.
 Dazzler #8 also saw another talent added to the book, with Bill Sienkiewicz contributing the first of what would be a number of covers for the series.